 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
 They are based on our understanding of legislation at the date of publication.03 April 2019 Back to results

 Many employers and jobholders will recently have seen the minimum contribution they are required to make to their qualifying scheme increase as a result of the phased increase in contributions that took place on 6 April 2019.
 However, some of these jobholders may not want to pay a higher level of contribution.

-If an eligible jobholder doesn’t want to pay contributions at the increased level, they can ask the employer to allow them to continue in the scheme on the lower contribution amount.
-Any additional contributions that had been deducted would not be refunded.
+If a jobholder doesn’t want to pay contributions at the increased level, they can ask their employer to allow them to continue in the scheme on a lower contribution amount.
+Any additional contributions that had already been paid will not be refunded.
 The scheme would no longer be qualifying in relation to the jobholder from the date that the lower contribution rate applied.

 If at the next cyclical re-enrolment date the scheme is still not a qualifying scheme in respect of the jobholder and the jobholder is classed as an eligible jobholder at the re-enrolment date, the employer may have re-enrolment duties:

 - If the eligible jobholder reduced their contribution below the minimum contribution required more than 12 months before the re-enrolment date, the employer must re-enrol them into a qualifying scheme (i.e. contributions must be increased to meet the minimum requirements).

 - If the eligible jobholder reduced their contribution below the minimum contribution required within the 12 months immediately before the re-enrolment date, the employer can automatically re-enrol them into a qualifying scheme if they want, but they don’t have to.
 Re-enrolling them would mean contributions would have to be increased to meet the minimum requirements.

 Cyclical re-enrolment takes place roughly every three years after:

 - The last cyclical re-enrolment date, or